North American Datum: Comparing NAD 83 to WGS 84

 The definition of NAD 83(1986) is based on the GRS 80 spheroid, as was WGS 84, so many older publications indicate no difference.
 WGS 84 subsequently changed to a slightly less flattened spheroid.
 This change in flattening is about 0.1 mm, a difference so small that computational programs often do not distinguish between the two ellipsoids.
 However, due to differences in how the reference ellipsoids are centered and oriented, coordinates in the two datums differ from each other by amounts on the order of a meter over much of the United States.
 Each datum has undergone refinements with more accurate and later measurements.
 One well-known difference is the placement of the center of the Earth, with the two systems differing by about 2.2 m.

 In addition, NAD 83 is defined to remain constant over time for points on the North American Plate, whereas WGS 84 is defined with respect to the average of stations all over the world.
 Thus the two systems naturally diverge over time.
 For much of the United States the relative rate is on the order of 1 to 2 cm per year.
-Hawaii and the coastal portions of central and southern California west of the San Andreas Fault are not on the North American plate, so their divergence rate differs.
+Hawaii and the coastal portions of central and southern California west of the San Andreas Fault are not on the North American Plate, so their divergence rate differs.

 Current implementation of NAD 83

 The United States National Spatial Reference System NAD 83(2011/MA11/PA11) epoch 2010.00, is a refinement of the NAD 83 datum using data from a network of very accurate GPS receivers at Continuously Operating Reference Stations (CORS).
-The NAD 83(2011) describes the main North American plate, while the MA11 and PA11 solutions are for the Mariana plate and the Pacific plate respectively.
+The NAD 83(2011) describes the main North American Plate, while the MA11 and PA11 solutions are for the Mariana Plate and the Pacific Plate respectively.

 New Datum of 2022

-To improve the National Spatial Reference System NAD 83, along with North American Vertical Datum of 1988 (NAVD 88), is set to be replaced with a new GNSS- and gravimetric geoid model-based geometric reference frame and geopotential datum in 2022.

-The new reference frames will rely primarily on Global Navigation Satellite Systems (GNSS), such as the Global Positioning System (GPS), as well as on a gravimetric geoid model resulting from the Gravity for the Redefinition of the American Vertical Datum (GRAV-D) Project.
+To improve the National Spatial Reference System, NAD 83, along with North American Vertical Datum of 1988 (NAVD 88), are set to be replaced with a new geometric reference frame and geopotential datum based on global navigation satellite systems (GNSS), such as the Global Positioning System (GPS), and new gravimetric geoid model, potentially in 2025 or 2026.
+The new gravimetric geoid model is the product of the Gravity for the Redefinition of the American Vertical Datum (GRAV-D) project.

 These new reference frames are intended to be easier to access and to maintain than NAD 83 and NAVD 88, which rely on physical survey marks that deteriorate over time.